a microscope drawn in black on a white paper.

 The light is integral because it illuminates the specimen for better visibility under the various objective lenses.

-step 3 add the illuminator
+add the illuminator.

 Step 4 – How to Draw a Microscope Stage